OniroAI/Universal-segmentation-baseline-Kaggle-Airbus-Ship-Detection/README.md

 # Universal segmentation baseline.
 Kaggle Airbus Ship Detection Challenge - bronze medal solution.

-This repo contains full solution for the challenge: from datasets creation to training and creating submit file.
-Moreover it can be used as a universal high-quality baseline solution for any segmentation task.
+This repository contains a complete solution for the challenge: from creating datasets to training and creating a submit file.
+Moreover, it can be used as a universal high-quality baseline solution for any segmentation task.

 ## Content